 In 2017, she was phased out of active service and was "laid up" at Seattle, Washington.

 In 2018, the tug was acquired by the Curtin Maritime Company of Long Beach, California.
 Where she was renamed as the Shirley C.

-Powered by two, twelve cylinder, EMD diesel engines.
-Turning two, cast steel, fixed pitch propellers.
-She was a twin screw tug, rated at 3,000 horsepower.
+Powered by two, twelve cylinder, EMD 12-645 diesel engines, Falk 1235 RM reduction gears.
+Turning two, 48(in) by 48(in), four bladed bronze, fixed pitch propellers.
+She was a twin screw tug rated at 3,000 horsepower.